It's Cold Outside: Chart performance

 Upon its release in September 1966, "It's Cold Outside" drew little attention.
-However, in April 1967 the single was re-issued on Roulette Records and went to No. 1 on all three Top 40 radio stations in Cleveland, retaining the position for five weeks.
+However, in April 1967 the single was re-issued on Roulette Records and went to No. 1 on WHK, WKYC and WIXY, all Top 40 radio stations in Cleveland, retaining the position for five weeks.
 Nationally, the record peaked at No. 49 in Record World, No. 55 in Cash Box and No. 68 on the Billboard Hot 100.
 "It's Cold Outside" gained more attention from garage rock enthusiasts years later when it was compiled on Pebbles, Volume 2 and the 1998 reissue of Nuggets: Original Artyfacts from the First Psychedelic Era, 1965–1968.
 Other albums that feature the song include Psychedelic Microdots, Volume 3, Choir Practice, and Trash Box.

 Later uses

 "It's Cold Outside" was included on the Raspberries Pop Art Live CD set from their reunion concert recording, November 26, 2004, at the House of Blues in Cleveland, Ohio, released August 18, 2017.